Provinces. Territories. Senate.

 Join our Coalition

-Join our Coalition today to tell the Senate that it’s time to Fix Bill C-69.
+Join our coalition today and tell this federal government that it’s time to listen to the provinces, territories, Senate and Canadians and STOP Bill C-69.

-We need Canadians from coast-to-coast-to-coast to contact sitting senators and elected officials, asking them to fix Bill C-69 before it becomes law.
+We need Canadians from coast-to-coast-to-coast to contact sitting senators and elected officials, asking them to STOP Bill C-69 before it becomes law.

 With the Senate set to debate the bill soon, we need to make sure that Senators hear from you directly.